Talk of the wilderness or the desert has put fear in the hearts of humans since the beginning of time.

 #2: Know where the springs are

 Good memories, adventurous memories, often tie hearts to a specific locale.
-I’ve already spoken of bumping down Nevada roads for hours with my Dad while he checked cattle or fences—like his dad before him.
-We may have looked underprepared for a day in the desert, with our only water in an old plastic milk jug.
-It was okay because my dad knew where all the springs were.
+Bumping down Nevada roads for hours with my Dad while he checked cattle or fences are some of my favorite memories.
+We may have looked underprepared for a day in the desert, with our only water in an old plastic milk jug, but it was okay–my dad knew where all the springs were.

 #3: Don’t wait too long to take refreshment

 I remember one dry, hot day when I got dehydrated.
 We were horseback for hours in the exposed desert.
 I had a can of Squirt tied to the back of the saddle and I was determined to save it for later.
 What could have been a cold, refreshing treat soon turned into warm, pressurized yuck.
 Chasing high-minded cows through the sagebrush had taken its toll on my Squirt.
 When I finally drank it, it came right back up.
 I had waited too long to hydrate.